 Rimini’s historical centre is just one of its aspects.
 There is so much more to Rimini.
 There is a beach and a large area along the seafront where hotels, restaurants and bars are.
 But, my familiarity with Rimini is only with its medieval part where I regularly come back, because I like it a lot.

 Anyone staying in Rimini for longer will find a lot on offer and will have a lot to do.
-In any case, when I go back to that part of Italy, I will for sure visit it again.
+Anyhow, when I go back to that part of Italy, I will for sure visit it again.